And the Word became flesh, and dwelt among us, and we beheld His glory, glory as of the only begotten from the Father, full of grace and truth.

 For our citizenship is in heaven, from which also we eagerly wait for a Savior, the Lord Yahshua Christ; who will transform the body of our humble state into conformity with the body of His glory, by the exertion of the power that He has even to subject all things to Himself.

 When Yahweh’s plan of the ages has finished its course, all that came forth from the Son will be reconciled to the Father.
-All things, whether in heaven or on earth that have been in a state of rebellion and sin will be reconciled to the Father.
+All things, whether in heaven or on earth that have been in a state of rebellion and sin will be brought to a state of peace and righteousness.
 All will be subjected to, and summed up in, the Son of God.
 He will in turn be subject to the Father so that He is “all in all.”
 This is the glorious cycle of creation established by the Father.
 Solomon observed the cycle of creation in that which is observable on earth.

 The sun rises and the sun sets; And hastening to its place it rises there again.
 Blowing toward the south, then turning toward the north, the wind continues swirling along; And on its circular courses the wind returns.
 All the rivers flow into the sea, yet the sea is not full.
 To the place where the rivers flow, there they flow again.